yashitajain/clustering_NHANES/README.md

 Clustering analysis for macronutrient variables such as fat, protein and carbohydrates intake of subjects from different ethnic groups.
-We have used K-prot, an extension of K-means to be able to use for numeric as well as character variables.
+We have used K-prot clustering algorithm, an extension of K-means to be able to use for numeric as well as character variables.

 The data has been taken from NHANES and the dietary and demongraphic dataset has been merged.